INSTITUTE NEUROSCIENCE GRADUATE PROGRAM TRAINEES (NGP)

 BS Neuroscience & Behavior/Psychology, Florida Atlantic University, Boca Raton, FL Amanda Rojas in her lab

-"I am particularly interested in the nucleus reuniens, which is a midline thalamic nuclei that is strongly connected to the hippocampus and prefrontal cortex.
+"I am particularly interested in the midline nuclei of the thalamus and the way they connect lower and higher order structures of the brain.
 Currently under the tutelage of Dr. Robert Vertes, I am investigating the role of the nucleus reuniens in cognitive tasks that are implicated in frontal lobe disorders, such as ADHD, schizophrenia, and addiction.
-This preclinical research could point to this nuclei as a possible area of treatment in patients suffering from those disorders.
+Additionally, I have begun investigation of the paratenial nucleus of the dorsal midline thalamus, which is connected to notable structures like the orbitofrontal cortex and amygdala.
+This is pioneering research as this nucleus has never been analyzed before.
+This preclinical research could point to these nuclei as possible areas of treatment in patients suffering from the aforementioned disorders.
 I was attracted to the GNTP because of the ability to rotate in labs with Drs.
-Henriette van Pragg, Carmen Varela and my mentor Dr. Robert Vertes where I was able to gain new experiences, as well as the neuroscience community that FAU has created with Max Plank and Herbert Wertheim UF Scripps Institute.
-I hope you will consider joining our program!"
+Henriette van Praag, Carmen Varela and my mentor Dr. Robert Vertes where I was able to gain new experiences, and integrate into the neuroscience community that FAU has created with Max Plank.
+I hope you will consider joining our program."
 Amanda Rojas attending SfN2018

 "In my lab photo, I'm conducting a chromogen reaction on brain tissue to visualize the spread of a DREADD (designer receptor exclusively activated by designer drugs) injection.
 This allows for the amplification of the fluorophore, and histology that is able to be appreciated by the naked eye."